Nizam al-Mulk

-One of his most important legacies was the founding of the madrasa system in cities across the Seljuk Empire which were called the Nizamiyyas after him.
-This was seen to be as the first government sponsored education system in history and as the inspiration behind the university system in Western Europe.
-He also wrote the Book of Government, a political treatise that uses historical examples to discuss justice, effective rule, and the role of government in Islamic society, which would go on to inspire the works of Ibn Khaldun and became the prototype for Machiavellian thought throughout Europe.
+One of his most important legacies was the founding of a system of madrasas in cities across the Seljuk Empire which were called the Nizamiyyas after him.
+He also wrote the Siyasatnama (Book of Government), a political treatise that uses historical examples to discuss justice, effective rule, and the role of government in Islamic society.

 Early life and service to the Ghaznavids

 Abu Ali Hasan was born on 10 April 1018, in a small village named Radkan, near Tus, in Iran, to a dehqan family.
 Growing up he studied Shafi fiqh and the Ashari school of theology.
 His father Ali ibn Ishak served as a financial officer to the Ghaznavids.
 However, when the Seljuk Turks defeated the Ghaznavids at the Battle of Dandanaqan in 1040, and conquered Khorasan, Abu Ali Hasan's father fled to Ghazni.
-Hasan followed his father to Ghazni, and it is there where he first assumed a government office.
+Hasan followed his father to Ghazni, and it is there that he first assumed a government office.
 He remained in Ghazni for three or four years, when he left the Ghaznavid court and entered service with the Seljuks.